-Las Vegas White Collar Crime Lawyer
+Las Vegas White Collar Crime Attorney

 “White collar crime” means a criminal charge in which deception or subterfuge is used for financial gain.
-It covers a wide range of accusations including: fraud, money laundering, embezzlement, Obtaining Money by False Pretenses, Computer Fraud and others.
+It covers a wide range of accusations, including: fraud, money laundering, embezzlement, Obtaining Money by False Pretenses, Computer Fraud and others.
 Charges can be both under Nevada law and federal law.

 Michael Pariente is a former prosecutor and federal public defender who fights for the rights of those accused of financial crimes in Clark County courts, both in state and federal court.
 He is an aggressive defense attorney who understands how to employ creative defenses on complicated matters.

 Michael Pariente will never farm your case out to a less-experienced association.
 When you hire Pariente Law Firm, P.C., you have a 15-year veteran personally handling all aspects of your case.
-Call (702) 466-1871 today to schedule a free consultation.
+Michael Pariente represents people in Las Vegas, Paradise, Henderson, and anywhere in Clark County.

 Federal White Collar Charges in Nevada